nvanexan/nve2022/content/posts/micro-frontends.md

 The biggest issue I've seen at organizations early in their MFE journey is the creation of too many MFEs.
 This is an issue of architecture.
 It is also an issue of communication, particularly among senior leadership.

 For example, leadership within my client's organization is asking how quickly the old Dojo-based UI can be replaced with the new design system.
-Can you do a one-for-one swap of a grid component, for example?
+Can we do a one-for-one swap of a grid component, for example?
+Can we replace all the Dojo checkboxes with React checkboxes?

-While you might use MFEs to try that, in my experience that is not how best to think of MFEs.
+While you *could try* to use MFEs to do this, in my experience this is not how best to think of MFEs.
 You don't want to replace single components with single MFE repos.
 You want to ensure that each MFE repo represents a logical segment of the application.

 While some discrete UI components may do fine as separate MFEs, generally you don't want to have an MFE for every UI component you are attempting to replace.
 If you have 1,000 base UI components, you'd end up with 1,000 MFEs.
 Now imagine trying to find the right repo to update your code.
 You can't easily.
-And good luck with not only debugging but onboarding too.
+And good luck with debugging and onboarding.

-==The aim with MFEs is not to recreate spaghetti but rather to make your application more like a pizza.
+==The aim with MFEs is not to recreate spaghetti structures but to make your application more like a pizza.
 You want to slice your existing codebase into features or otherwise logical chunks, and move that entire slice into its own MFE.==

 This process is of course more art than science.
 In some cases, a logical slice for an MFE might be a whole section of an application under a particular route of navigation.
 In other cases, it might be something more cross-cutting that still makes sense as a discrete unit of development, such as an inbox messaging service or a chatbot.

 The aim is to ensure that your MFEs represent sections of the application that are logically connected.
-Start from your desired end state: figure out what sections of the app you want to convert at a time and what engineers you want working on those sections, and then cut a new MFE.
+Start from your desired end state: figure out what sections of the app you want to convert at, when, and what engineers you want working on those sections, and *then* cut a new MFE.

 ### Mixed technologies across MFEs

 This is another sin I've seen repeated across organizations.
-MFEs are advertised as ways to allow your organization to have teams leveraging different tech stacks that suit their desires.
+MFEs are advertised as ways to allow teams to leverage different tech stacks that suit their desires.
 Team A wants Vue, Team B wants Angular, and Team C wants React.
 With MFEs, they can each have it their way.
 Right?

 Wrong.
 Or maybe, but you may not like the outcome.

-Firstly, if you do this, you'll need multiple design systems to cater to the multiple tech stacks, which is not desirable from a code re-usability point of view.
-Secondly, and crucially, if you do this you'll have different coding paradigms and patterns in each MFE, making it difficult for engineers on Team A to work on features maintained by engineers on Team B. From a governance perspective, and an engineering management perspective, this is a losing proposition.
+Firstly, if you do this, you'll need multiple design systems to cater to the multiple tech stacks, which is not desirable from a code re-usability point of view.[^2]

+Secondly, if you do this you'll have different coding paradigms and patterns in each MFE, making it difficult for engineers on Team A to work on features maintained by engineers on Team B. From a governance perspective, and an engineering management perspective, this is a losing proposition.
 Specific teams may gain velocity, but the the velocity of the organization as a whole may suffer.

 Interoperability between teams isn't always a concern.
-And in some cases, having a team move fast on a particular feature using a new or different tech stack may make sense.
+And sometimes having a team move fast on a particular feature using a new or different tech stack makes total sense.
 There's no absolutes.
-But if the aim is to move a large organization into a cohesive new reality for a large application, I would advocate for keeping the technologies the same across your MFEs and design system.
+But if the aim is to move a large organization into a cohesive new reality for a large application, keeping the technologies the same across your MFEs and design system will best preserve organizational velocity.

 ### Mixed patterns across MFEs